 - Improve your sleep.
-During deep and restful sleep, your body works to repair damaged areas and produce hormones you need to keep your gut healthy.
+During deep and restful sleep, your body repairs damaged areas and produce the hormones you need to keep your gut healthy.

 - Take gut health/rebuilding supplements.
 Help correct dysbiosis by providing your body with more good bacteria to rebalance the gut.
 To support digestion and gut health, I recommend: